aaalgo/picpac/README.md

 - `label`: a label of float32.
 We use float to support both classification and regression.
 - ~~`label2`: a secondary label of type int16.
 Typically not used.~~
+- `group`: set to either label or label2.
+Stratified sampling group.
 - `fields[]`: up to 6 binary buffers.
 - `fields[0]`: this is typically the binary image, supports most formats.
 - `fields[1]`(optional): annotation in JSON or binary image.